SaiWunnaAung/SET09623_DevOps-Group-4-/usecase/population-use-case-1.md

-# population Use Case 1 Produce the population of people, people living in cities, and people not living in cities in each continent.
+# Population Use Case 1 Produce the population of people, people living in cities, and people not living in cities in each continent.

 ## CHARACTERISTIC INFORMATION